 Employee retention is top-of-mind for nearly every organization, and it’s easy to see why—losing employees can mean losing valuable institutional knowledge, lower morale in remaining team members, and lost productivity.

 Welcoming new employees is fun, but saying goodbye to trusted, high-performing team members is a real bummer. 😔 Retention during a recession is especially important since your top performers are the ones that will keep your organization afloat.

 Even the best leaders can have a hard time keeping top talent, but that doesn’t mean you should give up!
 Being mindful of the core issues that drive turnover goes a long way in improving retention.
 Here are 20 surprising and illuminating employee retention statistics you may not have heard, and some simple solutions to help you keep your team together—for the long term.

 Let’s start with the big one.
-Not counting layoffs or any other types of involuntary termination, data from the US Bureau of Labor Statistics shows that three and a half million employees have left their job voluntarily every month since January 2019.
+Not counting layoffs or any other types of involuntary termination, data from the US Bureau of Labor Statistics shows that four million employees have left their job voluntarily every month since January 2022.

 To put that into perspective, that’s the equivalent of the combined populations of Wyoming, Alaska, Vermont, North Dakota, and Washington, DC handing in their resignation each month. 😱